 All information on this site is provided for free.
-If you make use of the resources, please consider making a donation, via JustGiving, to BirdLife International to support this conservation work or the British Trust for Ornithology to support the Mongolia Cuckoo Project.
+If you make use of the resources, please consider making a donation, via JustGiving, to BirdLife International to support this conservation work.

 Thank you and I wish you great wildlife watching!

 Terry Townshend, Beijing